YannouRavoet/ml_project/README.md

        git clone https://github.com/deepmind/open_spiel
        git clone https://github.com/probberechts/ML_project20

+### Structure
+The ML_Project20 directory contains the code for creating csv files.
+The open_spiel directory contains the open_spiel library.
+The resources directory contains all the plots as well as the two final reports (and some other stuff like plannings, etc...).
+The src directory is where the magic happens.

 ### Docker
 The dockerfile starts from a python:3.6-slim-buster build and adds the OpenSpiel library (and dependencies).